ckaserer/exercises/content/linux/exercises/kube-install.md

       kubeadm join 10.10.29.54:6443 --token xxx --discovery-token-ca-cert-hash sha256:yyy
     ```

-2. To start using you cluster, you need to run:
+2. To start using your cluster, you need to run:

     ```bash
     [centos@node-0 ~]$ mkdir -p $HOME/.kube